Looking for a foreclosure or REO property in ?

 REO is an abbreviation for Real Estate Owned.
-These are homes that have completed the foreclosure process which the bank or mortage company currently owns.
-This is unlike real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be willing to pay with cash in hand.
-And on top of all that, you'll receive the property entirely as is.
-That possibly will comprise existing liens and even current occupants that need to be removed.
+These are properties that have been foreclosed upon which the bank or mortage company now owns.
+This differs from a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+You must also be able to pay with cash in hand.
+To top everything off, you'll receive the property completely as is.
+That possibly could include existing liens and even current denizens that need to be thrown out.

 A REO, on the other hand, is a more tidy and attractive transaction.
 The REO property was unable to find a buyer during foreclosure auction.
-The lender now owns it.
-The bank will attend to the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to disclose any defects they are knowledgeable of.
+Now the lender owns it.
+The bank will handle the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from typical disclosure requirements.
+For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to reveal any defects of which they are knowledgeable.

-It's commonly though that any REO must be a good deal and an possibility for easy money.
-This isn't necessarily true.
-You have to be cautious about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
-When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+It is sometimes presume that any REO must be a good buy and an possibility for easy money.
+This simply isn't true.
+You have to be prudent about buying a REO if your intent is make a profit.
+While it's true that the bank is often anxious to sell it promptly, they are also strongly motivated to get as much as they can for it.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
+Still there are also many REO's that are not good buys and may lose money.

-Most banks have a REO department that you'll work with while buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
-Since banks typically sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.
+Most lenders have a REO department that you'll work with when buying a REO property from them.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
+Since banks typically sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've submitted your offer, you can expect the bank to counter offer.
-At this point it will be your decision whether to accept their counter, or offer a counter to the counter offer.
-Understand, you'll be contending with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+Once you've made your offer, you can expect the bank to respond with a counter offer.
+From there it will be your choice whether to accept their counter, or submit another counter offer.
+Be aware, you'll be contending with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.

 Looking to Buy?